Security And Trust

 Evaluation Question Practical Answer

 Can we validate a release before sending source?
 Yes.
-Use --validate-config, --dry-run, --doctor, and --release-check to review config, paths, budgets, and release structure before protection.
+Technical teams can review settings, file paths, usage estimates, and release structure before protection.

 Can we standardize settings across contributors?
 Yes.
-Reuse a desktop project, exported JSON preset, or jso.config.json so each release starts from the same reviewed baseline.
+Reuse a desktop project or shared preset so each release starts from the same reviewed baseline.

 Can we keep sensitive projects local?
 Yes.
 Use the desktop workflow when project policy requires source to remain on the workstation or when mixed-file review is part of the release process.

 Can we test protected output separately?
 Yes.
-Protect into a separate release folder such as dist-protected, then run smoke tests, browser checks, and monitoring review against that protected build.
+Protect into a separate release folder, then run smoke tests, browser checks, and monitoring review against that protected build.

 Release Assurance